Dynamics of attractor transitions in Boolean networks under noise: Results

 \subsection{Entropy of attractor distributions}

-We further study how broadly the system explores the attractor space under noise.
+We further study how broadly the system explores the attractor space.
 To this end, we compute the normalized Shannon entropy $H$ of the principal eigenvector $\vec{v}$ of the transition matrix, defined as

 where $v_\alpha$ represents the steady-state probability that the system occupies attractor $\alpha$ under noise, and $H_{\max} = \log_2 n_{\text{att}}$ is the maximum entropy possible for a given number of attractors.
 The normalization ensures that $H \in [0,1]$.
 High entropy indicates that the system frequently visits many attractors with similar probabilities, reflecting broad exploration and dynamical diversity.
 In contrast, low entropy implies strong localization around a few dominant attractors.
 Figure~5(a) shows that the Shannon entropy $H$ as a function of $s$ for various $k$.
-This result shows a shift from localized to distributed dynamics as $s$ varies.

-To assess how this behavior compares with the static structure of the state space, we compute the entropy difference $\Delta H$ between the stationary distribution and the basin size distribution:
+To assess how this behavior compares with the global randomization, we compute the entropy difference $\Delta H$ between the stationary distribution and the basin size distribution:

 where $b_\alpha$ is the normalized basin size of attractor $\alpha$.
-Positive values of $\Delta H$ indicate that the system explores a narrower subset of attractors under local stochastic dynamics than would be expected based on basin sizes alone.
-Figure~5(b) shows that $\Delta H$ is generally positive, particularly at low sensitivity, showing that noise-driven dynamics remain localized despite the existence of other attractors.
-As $s$ increases, $\Delta H$ gradually decreases and hovers near zero, suggesting convergence toward the global randomization predicted by basin sizes.
+Positive values of $\Delta H$ indicate that the system explores a broader subset of attractors under local stochastic dynamics than would be expected based on the global randomization.
+Figure~5(b) shows that $\Delta H$ is positive at low sensitivity, showing that attractor dynamics become more spread out than what the global randomization would predict.
+As $s$ increases, $\Delta H$ gradually decreases and hovers near zero above $s>1.5$, suggesting convergence toward the global randomization.